sveltejs/svelte/site/content/tutorial/01-introduction/05-nested-components/text.md

 </script>
 ```

-...then add it to the markup:
+...then add the component `Nested` to use it in the app markup:

 ```html
 <p>This is a paragraph.</p>